opsi-org/opsipxeconfd/README.md

 ### Commandline Interface

-opsipxeconfd has a limited CLI that can be used for inter-process communication.
+opsipxeconfd has a simple CLI.

 To check the version of opsipxeconfd: